Gardening tips

 Fruit

-• Prune blueberry bushes.
+• Prune fig trees

-• Protect early fruit blossom from frost by covering with fleece.
+• Protect fruit blossom with horticultural fleece.

 Wild bird care